What To Bring On A Picnic

 Knapsack

-If you do have to carry items any distance you might consider a knapsack, or picnic knapsack for it’s ease.
-As well, if you’re carrying things you might consider choosing food containers that are light and spill proof, and foregoing things like extra decorations, and cushions that would be too much to carry.
+If you do have to carry items any distance to your picnic site you might consider a knapsack, or picnic knapsack for it’s ease.
+As well, if you’re carrying things you might consider choosing a light and leak-proof container for your food containers and foregoing things like extra decorations, and cushions that would be too much to carry.
+Tote bags are good options too.

 Of course no matter what you pack your picnic in, you’ll want to put heavier items on the bottom, like drinks, and containers, and more delicate things on top so they don’t get squished or crumble, like breads or desserts.
 Also, make sure liquids are well sealed.